 What Motivates Passive Candidates

-Sometimes getting to the bottom of the most complex problem starts with the simplest starting point.
-In this case data.
+Often, the most complex problems are solved with the simplest solutions.
+In the scenario of attracting passive candidates, a good place to start is with data.
 LinkedIn conducted a poll with two groups of professionals.
 One group consisted of employed professionals and the other with individuals who recently switched jobs.
-Then they asked those who were employed what it would take for them to accept a new job and compared their answers to what actually motivated candidates to change employers.
+They then asked those who were employed what it would take for them to accept a new job and compared their answers to what actually motivated candidates to change employers.

 While compensation and work-life benefits were high on the motivator list, the reality is greater opportunities for career advancement is tipped the scale as illustrated in the graphic below.

 Additionally, Yoh conducted an internal survey where we asked passive candidates who declined offers why they did so.
 The top three reasons candidates in our survey were NOT motivated to accept included: